Why Do We Need a Responsible Gaming Approach?

 Another crucial aspect of RG policies is the predominant focus on individual user accountability.
 More recently, the debate has shifted towards the responsibility of gaming operators to make the platform “safe,” almost fool-proof (in evading RG tools).
 However, moving away from personal responsibility ignores psychological models that have been proven to relate directly and determine harmful behavior – Self-Efficacy and Locus of Control above all.
 This is why RG initiatives aim to promote gamer choice by being informative about their options and potential negative consequences.

 Despite that, a new wave of RG campaigns stresses the importance of dialogue in defining the right gaming environment independent of subjective (personal) responsibility.
-The latter is vital to understand problem gaming factors, but the industry needs to channel the treatment of disorders to healthcare professionals and worry about setting up real-money platforms in a socially responsible manner.
+The latter is vital to understand problem gaming factors.
+But the industry needs to channel the treatment of disorders to healthcare professionals and worry about setting up real-money platforms in a socially responsible manner.

 Beyond operators, this also impacts software suppliers and other service providers.
 RG principles and codes of conduct are often framed by regulators, trade associations, and NGOs.
 Some standards overlap due to their independent evolution and often fragmented legal bases, especially in young and dynamic gaming markets.
 Still, the pillars of Responsible Gaming are more or less industry-wide and recognized in terms of best practices and quality standards.

 In the end, gambling and real-money gaming operators have an interest in entertaining a larger player pool, having more fans play out a small amount for fun.
 No reputable gaming platform wants to create itself a bad reputation, let alone problems with authorities or consumer groups.
-This explains in a pragmatic manner why RG policies and tools are (and should be) mostly self-imposed and generally accepted in the real-money gaming world.
+This explains in a pragmatic manner why RG policies and tools are (and should be) mostly self-imposed.
+And generally accepted in the real-money gaming world.

 An Overview of Digital RG Tools